Work, work, work, work, work…

 So you’re probably thinking you’re going to be non-stop at uni.
 You may think you'll be working on so many different assignments and projects that you won’t have time for extra work.

 Don’t worry, if you speak to most people who went to university, you’ll find a lot of them had a part-time job (sometimes more than one) and still managed to go on nights out, attend lectures and graduate.

-Many employees when hiring students understand that you may need time off when revising for exams and will try to fit your working hours around you.
+Many employees when hiring students understand that you may need time off to revise for exams and will try to fit your working hours around you.
 Or if you have a part-time job with regular hours, you can learn how to manage your studies around your work hours.

 And if you’re wondering where you’re going to find the time to find and apply for jobs, don’t worry.
 Many universities have whole teams dedicated to helping you find work.
 Here at Solent, we have the super helpful Solent Futures.
-They have on hand advisers to help you find employment during and after university!
+They have advisers to help you find employment during and after university!
 You can find out more about the support offered here.

 Is it worth it, let me work it

 Working while you study will be of great benefit to you.
 You will learn so many skills that future employers will want and you’ll also have something to add to that ever-so important CV.

-Every bit of work you do alongside your studies will set you apart from other applicants, so if you can, try and get some relevant work experience alongside your studies too.
+Every bit of work you do alongside your studies will set you apart from other applicants, so if you can, try to get some relevant work experience alongside your studies too.
 It’s not just about making extra cash.

 We can work from home